 There are many different types of car accidents.
 Our firm handles all types of Florida motor vehicle accident cases including those involving:

 Florida Presumption of Fault

 Most people are aware of the fact that when a car is hit from behind, the driver who rear-ends another vehicle is presumed to be at fault for causing the accident.
 However, the law also allows the negligent driver to rebut or disprove this presumption by showing that the crash was not caused solely by her negligence.
 Insurance companies are always looking for a way to shift the blame.
-If they are successful, the amount of damages that can be recovered by the injured victim will be reduced.
+If they are successful, the number of damages that can be recovered by the injured victim will be reduced.
 It is important to consult with an attorney who is experienced in dealing with these issues and understands the tactics that the insurance company may use in defending a rear-end collision lawsuit.

 The U.S. National Highway Traffic Safety Administration (NHTSA) reports that over 6.3 million police-reported auto accidents occurred in the United States in 2003.
 Almost one-third of those car accidents resulted in an injury to a driver, passenger or pedestrian and over 38,000 resulted in at least one fatality.

 According to the Florida Department of Highway Safety and Motor Vehicles (FLHSMV), the statewide and countywide accidents rates are no less alarming -- in 2018, there were 166,565 crashes involving injury, 2,919 with fatalities; in Miami-Dade County alone there were 64,122 car accidents, 21,036 of them being injury crashes.

 Car Accident Causes